digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 > - Have students start the codespaces on Github from colrev/tutorial branch (see notebook)
 > - It is important that students work on Codespaces (not their own machines) to avoid technical setup issues
 > - Students can ignore the warning displayed when committing (cannot push due to a lack of permissions)
+> - It can be helpful to make mistakes on purpose (e.g., indentation, etc.) to read and interpret the error messages with students.

 <div class="page-break"></div>